deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    > Note that `--min-version` parameter will be ignored if you specify version above current rock-solid channel.

-1. Upload the directory with downloaded Deckhouse images to a host with access to an air-gapped registry.
+1. Upload the directory with the pulled Deckhouse images to a host with access to the air-gapped registry.

-1. Run the Deckhouse installer in the same way as steps 1 and 2 on the host with access to an air-gapped registry.
-Make sure you have your directory with downloaded Deckhouse images mounted into the container.
+1. Repeat steps 1 and 2 for the Deckhouse installer on the host with access to the air-gapped registry.
+Make sure the directory with the pulled Deckhouse images is mounted into the container.

-1. Push the images using the `dhctl mirror` command to an air-gapped registry.
+1. Push the images to the air-gapped registry using the `dhctl mirror` command.

    Example of pushing images from the `/tmp/d8-images/d8.tar` tarball: